replikation/plasmid_analysis/README.md

 ## Resume

-* nextflow can resume a run
+* nextflow is able to resume a run
 * add `-resume` to the last nextflow command

 ## help message